How To Clean A Mini Keurig Easily With the Least Stress

 For the procedure, consider the use of a bottle brush, or an old toothbrush.
 For the reason they are great for easily getting into little nooks and crannies, I never throw away an old toothbrush!
-Perfect for use with this particular task; as a reservoir-less single cup coffeemaker is the perfect scenario.
+Perfect for use with this particular task; a reservoir-less single-cup coffeemaker is a perfect scenario.

 For the obvious reason you can’t use soap in this area, create a little vinegar-h20 mixture and use the old toothbrush to go around the perimeter of the reservoir and the inside of the brew chamber, as stray grounds tend to stick in there easily.

 Since the Mini doesn’t have a setting like the larger models that will tell you when it’s time to descale, we have to remember to do so every few months depending on how much use.